Stability of solutions of certain extended Ricci flow systems: Ricci flow on warped products

 \begin{rem} One may compare Theorem \ref{thm:wprf-stab} with \cite{LottSesum2011}*{Theorem 1.1}.
 Those authors prove convergence of warped product Ricci flow solutions when the base has dimension two, although different techniques are involved. \end{rem}

-\begin{rem} Following Perelman (for the Ricci flow) and List and Muller (for harmonic-Ricci flow), the flow \eqref{eq:wprf} is the gradient flow of a certain energy functional.
-Namely, given a metric $g$ on $B$ and functions $\phi, f : B \rightarrow \R$, the energy functional is
+\begin{rem} Following Perelman (for the Ricci flow) and List and M\"uller (for harmonic-Ricci flow), the flow \eqref{eq:wprf} is the gradient flow of a certain energy functional.
+For example, when $m=1$ and $(\mcl{F}^k,h)$ is $\mu$-Einstein, given a metric $g$ on $\mcl{B}$ and functions $\phi, f : \mcl{B} \rightarrow \R$, the energy functional is

 \end{rem}